DIPlib/diplib/src/documentation/viewer.md

 - *Control-N*

   Creates a linked clone of the current viewer.
-Handy when wanting to display different tensor elements, mappings, etc.
+Convenient when wanting to display different tensor elements, mappings, etc.

 - *Control-R*